 Blackrock Clinic is very focused on reducing the risk of possible infection.
-The Infection Prevention and Control Committee at Blackrock Clinic is continually developing new programmes and initiatives to reduce incidents of infection:
+The Infection Prevention and Control Committee at Blackrock Clinic is continually developing evidence based programmes and initiatives to reduce incidents of infection:

-- All patients, especially those at-risk, are monitored upon admission for infection
+- All patients, especially those at-risk, are screened upon admission for infection

-- In hospital acquired infections are continually monitored by procedure and by surgeon
+- All hospital acquired infections are continually monitored by procedure and by surgeon

 - A ‘Sleeves Up’ programme was instigated to ensure all clinical staff wear their sleeves up above their wrists, their ties tucked-in and no jewellery except plain wedding bands.